RobertoFont/RobertoFont.github.io/_posts/2022-02-12-IllustratedFairyTales.md

 **Image generation** was performed using [ru-dalle](https://github.com/sberbank-ai/ru-dalle), a Russian, open source version of Open AI [DALL-E](https://openai.com/blog/dall-e/).
 DALL-E (and his Russian cousin) is a model that can convert a text query into an automatically-generated image.
 Just like that.
 Magic.
 From a more technical standpoint, it is, much like GPT-3, a transformer-based autoregressive model.
 It jointly models the text description and the image as a single stream of tokens and is trained to generate all of the tokens one after the other.
 That's why, given the text description, it can generate the image.
 The text is represented by, at most, 256 byte pair-encoded tokens, and the image by 1024 tokens created by compressing a 256x256 image to a 32x32 grid of tokens using a discrete variational autoencoder.
 A more detailed (and better) explanation can be found in the [paper](https://arxiv.org/abs/2102.12092).

 DALL-E has not been publicly released.
 However, judging from the images in the [post](https://openai.com/blog/dall-e/), I would say that the quality of the images generated by [ru-dalle](https://github.com/sberbank-ai/ru-dalle) is much lower.
 That being said, writing a short text and having an image appear in front of you feels like magic, and it is extremely easy to do thanks to the [Colab notebook](https://github.com/sberbank-ai/ru-dalle/blob/master/jupyters/Malevich-3.5GB-vRAM-usage.ipynb) provided by the authors.
-The only bad thing is that the text input must be in Russian and, considering the current situation with Russia and that I have spent the last few days using Google to translate cryptic sentences like *the dragon is under the waterfall* into Russian, at this point I'm most definitely being tracked by the NSA.